glenimp617/Silence2SRT/README.md

 The team radio graphic at 1:24 in this video was created with the help of Silence2SRT - https://www.youtube.com/watch?v=2LmSJkQ7lCs

 https://www.youtube.com/@SimVRRacing

 ---

 ## Features

+---

+## License

+Silence2SRT is distributed as a binary under a proprietary license.
+See LICENSE.txt for details.

+---

+## Disclaimer

+This software is provided as-is without warranty.
+Use at your own risk.

+---

+## Support

+Bug reports and feedback are welcome via GitHub Issues.